 So, if you haven't already, prioritize creating dedicated landing pages for your local SEO strategy and watch your online presence flourish!

 One Landing Page is Good; Many Landing Pages are Better

 Many websites will have only one “landing page” and that is typically their home page.
 While this is important, the potential for utilizing true landing pages is far larger than that.
 For example, a cosmetic surgeon might simply have one page on the practice website that lists the procedures and services offered.

 A better approach, from an SEO perspective, would be to create a separate page for each procedure.
 Each of those pages would have key words in their headers and a healthy amount of niche-specific content about both the procedure and the practice.

 If a surgery practice had, say, five specific procedures that they could highlight with their own pages, then there are at least five more destinations that could be “found” with organic searches.
-Thus, the beauty of landing pages for SEO!
+In addition, if the clinic had several locations, a "location page" could be published for each office.
+These opportunities illustrate the beauty of landing pages for SEO!

 There are three basic elements for a solid landing page:

 - Immediate Value Proposition: A concise, attention-grabbing headline that clearly communicates what the page offers.